- Fastly Status

 To upload new private keys and replace TLS certificates using the web interface, you will need:

-- a Fastly user account assigned the role of Superuser
+- a Fastly user account assigned the role of superuser, or assigned a user role with added TLS management permission

 - a valid X.509 TLS certificate from a trusted Certificate Authority (CA)